pyglet/pyglet/README.rst

 pyglet runs under Python 2.7, and 3.4+.
 The entire codebase is fully 2/3 dual compatible, making use of the future module for backwards compatibility with legacy Python.
-Being written in pure Python, it also works on other Python interpreters such as PyPy. pyglet works on the following operating systems:
+Being written in pure Python, it also works on other Python interpreters such as PyPy.
+Supported platforms are:

 * Windows XP or later
 * Mac OS X 10.3 or later